Learn how to use all features of the Oracle APEX platform

 Configuring the Update Task Parameter Page Process

-Since the static value OUTCOME is in the name page item, and the dynamically assigned task parameter value is in the value page item, this configuration results in setting the OUTCOME updatable task parameter to either XY, or Z as determined by the first step in the execution chain above.
+Since the static value OUTCOME is in the name page item, and the dynamically assigned task parameter value is in the value page item, this configuration results in setting the OUTCOME updatable task parameter to either X, Y, or Z as determined by the first step in the execution chain above.

 The final Complete the Action Task child process in the chain uses the Human Task ‑ Manage page process with type Complete (without Outcome) to complete the action task.